Sweetnow/moss-webui-frontend/README.md

 Now you can start to visualize the simulation.

 You can choose the enabled functions and layers in the top panel.
+- Longitude/Latitude: enter the longitude and latitude to move the map to the specific location.
+- Person ID: enter the person ID to move the camera to the pedestrian/vehicle.
 - `Interpolate`: interpolate the data between two steps to make the animation smoother, but the middle frames are not real data.
 - `Pick`: you can hover the mouse on the vehicles, pedestrians, and buildings to see the details.
 - Vehicle Icon: open/close the layer that shows the vehicles, pedestrians, and traffic lights.